 Woodland Grove launches Homes of Hope project in partnership with Unique Community and Brent Youth Theatre

-Woodland Grove Care Home has teamed up with Unique Community and Brent Youth Theatre to take part in a letter writing project, Homes of Hope.
+Woodland Grove Care Home in Loughton has teamed up with Unique Community and Brent Youth Theatre to take part in a letter writing project, Homes of Hope.
 The project aims to keep residents stimulated and connected with the outside world during the Coronavirus pandemic.

 Furthermore, it will give young people an opportunity to build relationships with residents and learn more about their experiences.